The 12 Most Romantic Cities in the U.S. You Should Visit With Your Partner

 One of the easiest ways to get to Key West, according to Culbert, is to take a bus from Miami—plus, this way, you and your partner can soak in the amazing scenery along the Overseas Highway.

 Pro tip: Head to Mallory Square right before or after dinner, where you and your sweetheart can watch the sunset over the Gulf of Mexico.
 Then stop by the Better Than Sex dessert bar for a chocolate-rimmed cocktail in a speakeasy-esque environment.

-Whether you come in the winter to peep the glittering mountains or during the summer to watch the sunset over the tranquil beaches, you're sure to crank up the romance in Bar Harbor.
+Whether you come in the winter to peep the glittering mountains or during the summer to watch the sunset over the tranquil beaches, you're sure to crank up the romance in Bar Harbor, Maine, on of the most romantic U.S. cities.
 And if you like seafood—well, let's just say you'll get your fix and more in this seaside town.